HONG KONG BN(O) VISA

-The requirements for a Hong Kong British National (Overseas) visa are broadly as follows:
+The requirements for a Hong Kong British National (Overseas) Visa are as follows:

-- BN(O) Status: The Main Applicant must be a British National (Overseas), regardless of whether they hold a current valid passport;
+- BN(O) Status: The main applicant must be a British National (Overseas);

-- Financial: The Main Applicant and Dependants must be able to demonstrate their ability to accommodate and support themselves in the UK for at least six months;
+- Financial: Unless the main applicant has been living in the UK with valid leave for 12 months or more, the main applicant and dependents must be able to demonstrate their ability to accommodate and support themselves in the UK for at least six months;

-- Character: The Main Applicant and Dependants must have no serious criminal convictions, no behaviour not conducive to the public good, and not be subject to other general grounds for refusal;
+- Character: The main applicant and dependents must have no serious criminal convictions, no behaviour not conducive to the public good, and not be subject to other general grounds for refusal;

-- English: The Main Applicant and Dependants must be committed to learning English in the UK;
+- English: The main applicant and dependents must be committed to learning English in the UK;

-- TB: The Main Applicant and Dependants must each have a valid TB Certificate from an approved clinic, where necessary;
+- TB: The main applicant and dependents must each have a valid TB Certificate from an approved clinic, where necessary;

-- Fees: The Main Applicant and Dependants must pay the application fee and Immigration Health Surcharge fee.
+- Fees: The main applicant and dependents must pay the visa application fee and Immigration Health Surcharge fee.